 |in cases where the Study Permit is denied||100% of any fees paid less the application fee|

-1The balance of fees is the tuition paid minus the program deposit(s) ($600 for the non-credit/language training term and $7,000 for the credit term/academic training term).
+1The balance of fees is the tuition paid minus the program deposit(s) ($600 for the non-credit term and $7,000 for the credit term).
 Refunds for credit cards payments will be credited to the issuing card.
 Otherwise, a bank draft or cheque will be issued by the University of British Columbia.
 Refunds normally take four to six weeks to process.
 Refunds are non-transferable.
-Where appropriate, a student's parents may be notified before refunds will apply.
+Where appropriate, a student’s parents may be notified before refunds will apply.
 Refunds are processed at the end of the applicable term.

 You may request a deferral to another program start date by submitting a deferral request in writing to UBC Continuing Studies.
-Students accepted into the program may be automatically deferred to the next available program intake, if they have not confirmed their enrollment by paying the tuition balance 30 days before the program start date.
+Students accepted into the program will be automatically deferred to the next available program intake, if they have not confirmed their enrollment by paying the tuition balance 30 days before the program start date.

 Deferral, by request or automatic, will be offered one time to each student.
 In special circumstances, additional deferrals may be offered at the discretion of UBC Continuing Studies.
 All students who defer to a later program with higher tuition and fees are required to pay the corresponding tuition and fees.